Madhu-36/My_Portfolio/README.md

 2
 l
 this is my portfolio
-this should contain all the details about myself
+this should contain all the details about myself and also Projects and certifications and more